thomaskellough/Personal-Projects/grades-analyzer/README.md

 ## Getting Started

-The easiest way to use this program is by going directly my the shinyapps.io website.
-[Here](https://tkellough.shinyapps.io/grades/) is a direct link.
+The easiest way to use this program is by going directly my https://tkellough.shinyapps.io/grades/.
 As of right now, this program is free to use with a limited number of individuals.

 You will need either an excel or CSV file to upload in a specific format.
 You can download my sample files [here](assets).